 iv.
-Applicant's Wire Transfer Information for Purposes of Refunds

-62. The Commission will use wire transfers for all Auction No. 36 refunds.
-To ensure that refunds of upfront payments are processed in an expeditious manner, the Commission is requesting that all pertinent information as listed be supplied to the FCC.
+Applicant's Wire Transfer Information for Purposes of Refunds payments are processed in an expeditious manner, the Commission is requesting that all pertinent information listed be supplied to the FCC.
 Applicants can provide the information electronically during the initial short form-filing window after the form has been submitted.
-Wire Transfer Instructions can also be manually faxed to the FCC, Financial Operations Center, Auctions Accounting Group, ATTN: Michelle Bennett or Gail Glasser, at (202) 418-2843 by October 16, 2000.
+Wire Transfer Instructions can also be manually faxed to the FCC, Financial Operations Center, Auctions Accounting Group, ATTN: Michelle Bennett or Gail Glasser, at (202) 418-2843 by July 31, 2000.
 Should the payer fail to submit the requested information, the refund will be returned to the original payer.
-For additional information, please call (202) 418-1995
+For additional information, please call (202) 418-1995.
+Name of Bank ABA Number Contact and Phone Number Account Number to Credit